Solar Market Insight Report 2017 Q2

 2.4.
 Market Outlook

 By 2019, U.S. solar is expected to resume year-over-year growth across all market segments.
-And by 2021, more than half of all states in the U.S. will be 100+ MWdc annual solar markets, bringing cumulative U.S. solar installations above the 100 GWdc mark.
+And by 2022, 28 states in the U.S. will be 100+ MWdc annual solar markets, with 25 of those states being home to more than 1 GWdc of operating solar PV.

-U.S. Solar Market Insight® is a quarterly publication of GTM Research and the Solar Energy Industries Association (SEIA)®.
+U.S. Solar Market Insight® is a quarterly publication of Wood Mackenzie, Limited, and the Solar Energy Industries Association (SEIA)®.
 Each quarter, we collect granular data on the U.S. solar market from nearly 200 utilities, state agencies, installers and manufacturers.
 This data provides the backbone of this U.S. Solar Market Insight® report, in which we identify and analyze trends in U.S. solar demand, manufacturing and pricing by state and market segment.
 We also use this analysis to look forward and forecast demand over the next five years.
-All forecasts are from GTM Research; SEIA does not predict future pricing, bid terms, costs, deployment or supply.
+All forecasts are from Wood Mackenzie, Limited; SEIA does not predict future pricing, bid terms, costs, deployment or supply.

-- Media inquiries should be directed to Mike Munsell ([email protected]) at GTM Research and Alexandra Hobson ([email protected]) at SEIA.
+- Media inquiries should be directed to Mike Munsell at GTM Research and Alexandra Hobson at SEIA.

 GTM Research | U.S. Research Team